asiripanich/hildar/README.md

 #>  Max.   :13878.4   Max.   :16000.0
 ```

-There is an quick option to add basic demographic variables to the data,
+There is a quick option to add basic demographic variables to the data,
-this is set to TRUE by default.
+which is set to TRUE by default.

 ``` r
 fetch(years = 2001, add_basic_vars = T) %>%